-I am currently working with the Ministry of Labour and Employment, Government of India as a Young Professional in the A Class Cadre.
+Dear Sir, I am currently working with the Ministry of Labour and Employment, Government of India, as a Young Professional in the A Class Cadre.
 However, I have been deputed to a state government office where I am required to follow the office hours/days as per the state government regulations.
 Despite this, I am entitled to 8 casual leaves per year according to the central government rules, and my salary is being disbursed by the central government.
 I have several queries regarding my situation.

-1) I am instructed to follow the state government's working hours/days but the leave rules are governed by the central government.
+1) I am instructed to follow the state government's working hours/days, but the leave rules are governed by the central government.
 Is this correct or legally incorrect?
 Can I challenge this decision?

 2) State government employees are entitled to 12-15 casual leaves per year along with 6 additional medical leaves that can be carried forward (paid leaves).
 However, as a contractual employee of the central government, I am not granted the same benefits.
 Can a contractual central government employee request paid medical leaves?
 Also, is it possible for me to request permission from the central government to adhere to the state government's leave policies?

-3) I was initially recruited under the Government of India's GIA for a period of 3 years and I am now in the process of receiving a 2-year extension.
+3) I was initially recruited under the Government of India's GIA for a period of 3 years, and I am now in the process of receiving a 2-year extension.
 Can I seek regularization given that there have been no breaks in the contract renewal process?

 4) Over the last 3 years, there has been a delay in receiving our salaries, with payments being made 8-9 months late.
 Since March 2017, we have been receiving our salaries on the 18th of every month.
 What actions can we take to address this issue?